-A warming climate; the dwindling supply of new housing; the designed inequities of our neighborhoods; the persistence of auto-centric development—these are just some of the challenges that Dudek helps solve for future generations.
+A warming climate; the dwindling supply of new housing; the designed inequities of our neighborhoods; the persistence of auto-centric development—these are just some of the city planning challenges that Dudek helps solve for future generations.
 We shape cities.
 We shape the lives of city-dwellers.
 We seek to reform planning follies of the past.

 Societies have advanced given the freedoms associated with city dwelling.
 Cities have liberated our time and allowed us to focus on our vocation, creativity, and passions.
 We strive to excel at these, with every generation solving small problems and incrementally improving our way of life.